 The Plan received a determination letter from the Internal Revenue Service ("IRS") dated September 27, 2013, stating that the Plan is qualified under Section 401(a) of the Code and, therefore, the related trust is exempt from taxation.
-Although the Plan has subsequently been amended, the Retirement Plan Committee, the plan administrator of the Plan (the "Plan Administrator"), believes that the Plan is designed and is currently being operated in compliance with the applicable requirements of the Code in all material respects and, therefore, believes that the Plan is qualified and the related trust is tax-exempt.
+Although the Plan has subsequently been amended and restated, the Retirement Plan Committee, the plan administrator of the Plan (the "Plan Administrator"), believes that the Plan is designed and is currently being operated in compliance with the applicable requirements of the Code in all material respects and, therefore, believes that the Plan, as amended and restated, is qualified and the related trust is tax-exempt.

 U.S. GAAP requires Plan management to evaluate uncertain tax positions taken by the Plan.
 The financial statement effects of a tax position are recognized when the position is more likely than not, based on the technical merits, to be sustained upon examination by the IRS.
-The Plan Administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2022 and 2021, there are no uncertain positions taken or expected to be taken.
 The Plan has recognized no interest or penalties related to uncertain tax positions.
 The Plan is subject to routine audits by taxing jurisdiction; however, there are currently no audits for any tax periods in progress.